1910 Idaho football team

-The 1910 Idaho football team represented the University of Idaho in the 1910 college football season.
-Idaho was led by sixth-year head coach John "Pink" Griffith and played as an independent.
+The 1910 Idaho football team represented the University of Idaho as a member of the Northwest Conference during the 1910 college football season.
+Led sixth-year head coach John G. Griffith, Idaho compiled an overall record of 4–2 with a mark of 2–2 in conference play, placing fourth in the Northwest Conference.
 Griffith returned after three years at Iowa, his alma mater, where he was head coach in 1909.